-Student is entitled to upon withd rawal/termination Refund • Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
-The pro rata ratio is assessed to the total tuition, fees, and qualifying cost.
+Student is entitled to upon withd rawal/termination Refund • on of the total days attended weighted against the total days academic year (Payment Period), not to exceed 75%.
+The pro rata n, fees, and qualifying cost.
 Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost Eligible Refund Amount The refund ratio is reliant on the a 25 Days 05 Days 20% \$2500 \$2,000 academic time completed, if the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges will equal the calculated ratio. then 31% of the cost will be retained.
 A student that has completed 75% or more of the total number of days/hours required may not be refund eligible.
-NO Refund • formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period Exclusive of books, tools, and s upplies The policy for granting credit for or previous training shall not impact the refund policy.
+NO Refund • formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period Exclusive of books, tools, and s upplies The policy for granting credit for The policy for granting credit for previous training shall not impact the refund policy.